 How Long Does a Single Purchase Last?

 A single purchase of our 400g tub will last 30 days, in contrast to a single purchase of liquid collagen sachets, which will typically only last 10-14 days.
-Although pills and gummies may last longer, they provide a significantly lower serving of pure collagen across the duration of use.
+Although pills and gummies may last longer, as mentioned above, they provide a significantly lower serving of pure collagen across the duration of use.
 For example, a bottle of capsules or gummies may last 60-90 days, but you would need 26 capsules or over 260 gummies to get the same amount of collagen that you would get from a 13,000mg serving of our powder, meaning that the bottle would only last two - four days for the same sized dose .
 On the basis that 13,000mg of powder is around two dessert spoons (depending on your spoon size of course!), then adding this to your morning smoothie would certainly be far easier and more palatable than swallowing 26 pills or chewing 260 gummies!!

 4. ABSORPTION, ADDITIVES and EFFICACY